InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-guidance-group.md

 ## Known Instances

-TBD
+- A large, highly regulated, financial organization is planning to implement a TC Steering Group to provide broad guidelines and guard rails as part of their InnerSource initiative.

 ## Rationale

-Empowering TC's as representatives on behalf of their teams propagates ownership of the overall InnerSource strategy as it deploys and evolves in an organization and ensures that a baseline level of governance and standardization occurs.
+Empowering Trusted Committers as representatives on behalf of their teams propagates ownership of the overall InnerSource strategy as it deploys and evolves in an organization and ensures that a baseline level of governance and standardization occurs.

-May mention:

-- A large, highly regulated, financial organization is planning to implement a TC Steering Group to provide broad guidelines and guard rails as part of their InnerSource initiative.

 ## Author(s)